cloudevents/spec/cloudevents/working-drafts/xml-format.md

 designators using an `xsi:type` XML attribute, this allows them to be exchanged without loss of type information.

-An XML element representing a REQUIRED or OPTIONAL context attribute MAY be decorated with an `xsi:type` XML attribute.
+An XML element representing a core context attribute MAY be decorated with an `xsi:type` XML attribute.
 If present, this designator MUST match that of the type specified by the [CloudEvent context attributes][ce-attrs].